-- Chest x-ray: This is a picture of your child's lungs and heart.
-A chest x-ray may be used to check your child's heart, lungs, and chest wall.
-It can help caregivers diagnose your child's symptoms, or suggest or monitor treatment for medical conditions.
+- X-rays may be used to check your child's heart, lungs, and chest wall.
+It can help healthcare providers diagnose your child's symptoms, or suggest or monitor treatment for medical conditions.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.